MicrosoftDocs/SupportArticles-docs/support/iis/error-530-anonymous-ftp-sites.md

 ---
-title: Error 530 occurs in IIS 7.0 and 7.5
+title: Error 530 when you browse anonymous FTP sites
 description: This article provides resolutions for the error 530 that occurs when users browse an anonymous FTP site configured for Active Directory User Isolation in IIS 7.0 and 7.5. ms.date: 04/07/2020 ms.prod-support-area-path: